 All graduating students should join the Communion procession.
 Those receiving Communion are invited to present one hand over the other in front of the Communion minister to receive the Host.
 Those not receiving Communion are invited to cross their arms over their chests to receive a blessing.

 Tickets are not required for the Baccalaureate Mass.
 Guest seating is on a first-come, first-served basis.
+There is also ample seating for those requiring special accommodations.
+No reservations are required.

 Free parking for the Baccalaureate Mass will be provided for all guests, on the basis of availability, in the Loyola University Freret Street Parking Garage.
 Please use the Freret Street entrance into the campus.
 Overflow will be directed to the West Road Garage.
 It is recommended that all cars proceed to the highest level of parking available at the time of entry to expedite the arrival of all guests.
 Police officers will be on hand to help direct traffic.
 Only vehicles with a disabled license plate will be allowed to park in those spaces designated for disabled parking on campus.